Lakeshore Tower

 No analysis available

-The public remarks directly confirm that the building has two elevators, matching the current value exactly.
-This is strong, repeated evidence from the listings, so confidence is very high.
+The remarks directly confirm that the building has two elevators, matching the current value.
+This is repeated in the listings and is consistent with the 17-floor, 96-unit building.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.